Improving mental health care through technology integration.

 I started by blueprinting the appointment flow, and then mapped that flow onto the floor plan.

 Once the patient journey map and clinic floor plan were unified and the purpose of each room was set, we began identifying the users’ needs for each room.
-From those identified needs we then began purchasing supplies and furnishing the rooms.
+From those identified needs we then began purchasing supplies, painting, and furnishing the rooms.

 Impact